shanetrimbur/t800-vision/README.md

 # T800 Vision

 Welcome to the T800 Vision project!
 This is an early-stage project inspired by the legendary Terminator T800's vision system.
 The goal is to build an advanced, low-footprint, real-time object detection system that brings the T800's capabilities to everyone.
 DISCLAIMER: THIS DOES NOT DETECT HUMMUS.
-WORKING ON THAT FEATURE AND WILL GET BACK TO YOU ASAP!
+OR ANYTHING ELSE.
+ONLY PEOPLE!
+WORKING ON FIXING THESE BUGS AND WILL GET BACK TO YOU ASAP!

 ## Project Overview